Klon3r/Klon3r/README.md

-## 👋 Welcome, My Name is Keiran Bunyan 👋
+## 👋 Welcome, my name is Keiran Bunyan 👋

 I am a passionate web developer who is seeking an entry-level/graduate position.